University Signage NJ: The Complete Campus Guide (2026)

 Digital content needs to be absorbed in a glance.
 Your design standards should enforce best practices, such as:

-Concise Text: Limit on screen text to around 30 to 40 words.
+- Concise Text: Limit on screen text to around 30 to 40 words.

-High Contrast: Use large fonts and high contrast colors for readability from a distance.
+- High Contrast: Use large fonts and high contrast colors for readability from a distance.

-Proper Formatting: Specify the correct resolution, aspect ratio, and file formats for all submissions.
+- Proper Formatting: Specify the correct resolution, aspect ratio, and file formats for all submissions.

-Brand Alignment: Ensure any use of the university logo follows official branding guidelines.
+- Brand Alignment: Ensure any use of the university logo follows official branding guidelines.

 Priority Messaging: Emergency Takeover Policies

-Unifying the Experience: Upholding University Brand Standards
+Unifying the Experience: Upholding Brand Standards

 Frequently Asked Questions about University Signage NJ